PCB Assembly Services

-Our comprehensive suite of PCB assembly services mean you needn’t involve yourself in the painstaking job of sourcing or mounting components to a fully designed and manufactured printed circuit board.
+As one of the UK’s leading PCB assembly and soldering companies, our comprehensive suite of cheap PCB assembly services mean you needn’t involve yourself in the painstaking job of sourcing or mounting components to a fully designed and manufactured printed circuit board.

-Instead, the skilled, qualified and highly trained PCB assembly teams at ABL Circuits can take care of any aspect of the assembly process you’d like them to – from component procurement and mounting, to physical soldering and testing.
+Instead, the skilled, qualified and highly trained PCB design and assembly UK team at ABL Circuits can take care of any aspect of the assembly process you’d like them to – from component procurement and mounting, to physical soldering and testing.
 Our staff have decades of hands-on experience in this area, and are experts at giving fully functional form to your precise briefs and specifications.

-We pride ourselves on getting the job done right the first time, every time.
+We pride ourselves on getting the job done right the first time, every time – even on our PCB assembly express and fast PCB assembly services.
 Moreover, our turnaround times and your satisfaction are guaranteed.

 Let’s take a closer look at what this part of the service involves.